 Drivers don’t see as well at night so if you must exit your vehicle, wear reflective materials or use a flashlight, ideally with a traffic/safety wand, to alert other drivers to your presence.

-National Center for Statistics and Analysis (2017, February).
-Pedestrians: 2015 data.
-(Traffic Safety Facts, Report No. DOT HS 812 375).
+National Center for Statistics and Analysis (2020, March).
+Pedestrians: 2018 data.
+(Traffic Safety Facts, Report No. DOT HS 812 850).
 Washington, DC: National Highway Traffic Safety Administration.
 (Hereinafter “Pedestrian Safety”).
-See chart and text on p.
-2.